Batmanhuber/MckaysTriangles/README.md

 By: Mckay Huber

 Instructions:
-Can either be run with the "dotnet run" command for dotnet users Or a copy of the .exe file can be found in main repository "MckaysTriangles"
+Download repository and it can either be run with the "dotnet run" command for dotnet users Or a copy of the .exe file can be found in path MckaysTriangles>bin>MckaysTriangles.exe

 Notes:
 This assumes user input should only be positive integer values.
 Because of this Only right triangles that are pythagerian triples will occure.